Prometheus Bios

 Paul Crabb, Prometheus Artistic Director and Conductor

-Crabb’s travels facilitated opportunities for students.
+Crabb’s travels facilitated opportunities for his ensembles.
 In December 2017, he organized seminars and performances for graduate students in Italy, culminating at the newly restored Gesualdo Castle.
-His sabbatical semester conducting/lecturing in Sweden resulted in collaborative concerts for University Singers in Malmö, Lund, Piteå, Stockholm and Tallinn, Estonia in May 2018.
+His sabbatical semester conducting/lecturing in Sweden resulted in collaborative concerts for the University Singers in Malmö, Lund, Piteå, Stockholm and Tallinn, Estonia in May 2018.
 In 2019 conducted again in Vienna, before additional conducting workshops in Slovenia and Italy.
-Regretfully, the pandemic resulted in canceled lectures and tours scheduled for Inner Mongolia and Cuba.
-Crabb was recently accepted to the Fulbright Specialist Program Roster and will be a Visiting Professor during the 2025 academic year.
+Regretfully, the pandemic resulted in canceled lectures and tours scheduled for Inner Mongolia and Cuba in 2022 and 2023.
+In May of 2025, he led PROMETHEUS on a tour in Vienna, Austria, performing in exclusive venues with the Austrian choir, Momentum.
+Crabb will lecture and conduct as a Fulbright Program Specialist and Visiting Professor at Anton Bruckner University in Linz, Austria this coming Fall.

 Emily Edgington Andrews, Prometheus Assistant Conductor

-Emily regularly serves as a guest clinician and adjudicator, and is an active member of the American Choral Directors Association, Missouri Choral Directors Association, and the National Association for Music Education.
-She received her degrees in Music at Truman State University, Kirksville, Missouri (B.A.; M.A.) and at the University of Missouri (M.M.).
+A sought-after clinician and adjudicator, she maintains active membership in the American Choral Directors Association, Missouri Choral Directors Association, and National Association for Music Education.
+She holds degrees from Truman State University (B.A., M.A.) and the University of Missouri (M.M.).
 Emily is a Ph.D. candidate in Music Education at the University of Missouri.
 Her research interests include investigating gender disparity in collegiate and professional choral ensembles and creating inclusive classroom spaces.

 SINGERS